Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Methodology

 \subsection{Overall Framework}

-An overview of our proposed PCC framework is presented in Fig.~\ref{fig:PPC}.
-The network is trained to infer patch-level labels using tokens formed by concatenating original ViT patch tokens and cluster token as our used tokens for WSSS training.
-Subsequently, the concated patch tokens are further refined through an HV-BiLSTM module in \cite{rossetti2022max}.
-Then we use a MLP-based patch classifier to predict patch-to-category labels and generate pseudo-labels.
-These pseudo-labels are refined using Conditional Random Fields (CRF)~\cite{krahenbuhl2011efficient} to produce the final pseudo-labels.
-Finally, the refined pseudo-labels are utilized as input to train a DeepLabv2~\cite{chen2018encoder} model, achieving the final semantic segmentation results.
+As illustrated in Fig.~\ref{fig:PCC}, we provide a comprehensive overview of our proposed PCC framework.
+The network architecture is specifically designed and trained to infer patch-level semantic labels by utilizing tokens constructed through the concatenation of the original ViT patch tokens with a cluster token.
+Following this, the concatenated patch tokens undergo further refinement and enhancement via an HV-BiLSTM module, as introduced in \cite{rossetti2022max}.
+Subsequently, we employ a MLP-based patch classifier to predict patch-to-category associations and generate initial pseudo-labels, which serve as preliminary annotations for the subsequent refinement process.
+These initial pseudo-labels are then further optimized and refined using a Conditional Random Fields (CRF) approach, as detailed in \cite{krahenbuhl2011efficient}, to enhance their spatial consistency and semantic accuracy, thereby producing the final set of high-quality pseudo-labels.
+Finally, the refined pseudo-labels are utilized as the supervisory signal to train a DeepLabv2 model, as proposed in \cite{chen2018encoder}, ultimately achieving state-of-the-art semantic segmentation results.